Home Donate New Search Gallery How-To Books Links Workshops About Contact

 40mm top

-40mm lenses are designed for the Leica CL and CLE, both of which have 40mm frame lines.
+40mm lenses are designed for the LEICA CL and CLE, both of which have 40mm frame lines.
 It's a bit silly to use this lens on other cameras, on which it selects the 50mm frame lines

 Leica 40mm SUMMICRON-C